get-coff3e/FedoraRHEL-PCIe-VFIO-guide/README.md

-# Fedora-34-VFIO-guide
+# Fedora-RHEL-VFIO-guide
 A helpful guide to guide through the process of enabling PCIe devices into vfio

 Most of the original content is from https://github.com/ekistece/Fedora-33-VFIO-guide and improved upon!
 Most of the instructions are not very different from there.

 # Getting the requirements
 You need:
- - Fedora 34 Workstation on your system
+ - Fedora 34 Workstation on your system or some other RHEL-based operating system
  - Two PCIe devices in different IOMMU groups

 # Enabling IOMMU